 The current domain name system does not fully reflect the diverse and growing language needs of all users language (Resolution 133, Rev. Guadalajara, 2010).

-Internationalized Internet domain names, and more generally ICTs and the Internet, must be widely accessible to all citizens without regard to gender, race, religion, country of residence or language (Resolution 133, Rev. Guadalajara, 2010).
+Internationalized Internet domain names, must be widely accessible to all citizens without regard to gender, race, religion, country of residence or language (Resolution 133, Rev. Guadalajara, 2010).

 Internet domain names should not privilege any country or region of the world to the detriment of others, and should take into account the global diversity of languages (Resolution 133, Rev. Guadalajara, 2010).